openmls/openmls/book/src/user_manual/migration.md

 The approach described here can be used to migrate data serialized using `0.7.0`, `0.7.4` or `0.8.1` into the format used by `0.9.0`, which requires a self-describing format.

+> [!NOTE]
-**NOTE**: As of this version, non-self-describing formats are no longer supported.
+> As of this version, non-self-describing formats are no longer supported.
-When using non-self-describing formats, changes in struct layouts between `openmls` versions may silently shift the layout used for serialization, and corrupt existing data.
+> When using non-self-describing formats, changes in struct layouts between `openmls` versions
+> may silently shift the layout used for serialization, and corrupt existing data.

-> **The migration target must use a self-describing format** (such as JSON), even
-> when the source did not: a current-version group cannot currently be stored in or loaded
-> from a non-self-describing format like postcard.
-Migrating *in place while
-> staying on a non-self-describing format* is therefore not supported — a
-> self-describing format should be used for the current-version store.
+**The migration target must use a self-describing format** (such as JSON), even when the source did not: a current-version group cannot currently be stored in or loaded from a non-self-describing format like postcard.
+Migrating *in place while staying on a non-self-describing format* is therefore not supported — a self-describing format should be used for the current-version store.

 ## Migration prerequisites